-You do not pay a separate monthly plan premium for Brand New Day Embrace Care Plan (HMO C-SNP).
+As a member of our plan, you pay a monthly plan premium.
+For 2024, the monthly premium for Brand New Day Embrace Care Plan (HMO C-SNP) is \$55.

 Section 4.2 Monthly Medicare Part B Premium

 Many members are required to pay other Medicare premiums